It's the fastest three hours in media, ladies and gentlemen, the Rush Limbaugh program.

 Obama is said to be the smartest president ever.

-Got that great crease in his slacks, makes him presidential.
+Got that great crease in his slacks.

 Thank you, David Brooks.

-And yet Obama thinks we have 57 states.
+And yet, Obama thinks we have 57 states.

-This was this morning, today, on Capitol Hill, the Senate appropriations subcommittee hearing on diplomacy and national security.
+This was this morning, today, on Capitol Hill, the Senate Appropriations Subcommittee hearing on diplomacy and national security.

 This is where the money gets spent.